reTHINK-project/dev-app/README.md

 Files included:
 index.html :main page
 helloWorldHypertyClient.js : javascript that manage the Hyperties in the application
 system.config.json : configuration file that has to be modified to make the service run.
-It includes the domain name of the catalogue and the application.
+It includes the domain name for catalogue and runtime.